php-enspired/exceptable/README.md

 basic usage
 -----------

-The `ExceptableException` class provides a complete base implementation for the `Exceptable` interface.
+The `Exception` class provides a complete base implementation for the `Exceptable` interface.
 Simply extend it, define your error codes and information, and you have a working implementation.

 ### your first exceptable